January 17, 2019

 The Traditional Way: Generating Ideas with No Objective Criteria

-One of the most popular methods to generate new feature ideas is brainstorming.
+Let’s go back and look at the most popular method to generate ideas for new features in a product, that is, brainstorming.
 To facilitate the generation of new ideas, there is often only one rule in brainstorming - there are no bad ideas.
 In other words, your team is not supposed to use any criteria to judge new ideas on the assumption that this will enhance creativity.

-Brainstorming has proven to be ineffective at generating valuable product ideas.
-The reason brainstorming is inefficient is because it doesn’t include any quantitative criteria your team can use to quickly and efficiently judge new product ideas.
-Those criteria are the unmet customer needs in the job.
+But perhaps this is exactly why brainstorming has proven to be ineffective at generating valuable product ideas.
+The innovation pitfalls that arise out of brainstorming come from the fact that it doesn’t include any criteria your team can use to quickly and efficiently judge whether the product feature ideas are actually good ideas.
+But, in effect, the criteria already exist out there: Those criteria are the unmet customer needs in the job.